-Term Definition Cluster The top-level organizational unit of an HPC cluster, comprising a set of nodes, a queue, and jobs.
+Term Definition Cluster A set of connected computer nodes that work together, each node set to perform the same kind of task (job).
 Node A single, named host machine in the cluster.
-Core The basic computation unit of the CPU.
-For example, a quad-core processor is considered 4 cores.
+Core The basic computation unit in the processor (CPU).
+For example, a quad-core processor has 4 cores.
 Job A user's request to use a certain amount of resources for a certain amount of time on cluster for his/her work.